add1son/AddiScripts/README.md

 3. Make your changes and commit them (`git commit -am 'Add new script'`).
 4. Push your changes to your forked repository (`git push origin feature/add-new-script`).
 5. Create a pull request to merge your changes into the main repository.

+## Disclaimer:

+All scripts provided in this GitHub directory are offered without warranty or guarantee.
+The end user is expected to read the comments associated with each script prior to running.
+The author(s) of these scripts shall not be held responsible for any damages or losses resulting from the use or misuse of these scripts.